Substra/substra-documentation/docs/source/operations/getting-started.rst

    WARNING:root:Function _request failed: retrying in 1s>

-   You may have to increase the number of CPU for the backend in ``substra-backend/charts/substra-backend/values.yaml``
+   You may have to increase the number of CPU available in the settings panel.

 * .. code-block:: go